agarrharr/adam.garrett-harris.com/_posts/2015-02-26-how-to-convert-a-wordpress-site-to-jekyll-with-github-pages.markdown

 ## Import Wordpress Pages

 Then to import your pages from Wordpress, you'll need to move each page into the the [correct location](http://jekyllrb.com/docs/pages/) of where you want it in your site.
 For example if you have an about page, and you want the url to be `site.com/about/` then move the about page's html file to `about/index.html`.

+## Clean Things up

+At this point, things should be looking pretty good, but you may need to clean a few things up.
+Make sure all your images are in your new site, and remove any old references to your old url.

+You can also use `{% raw %}{{ site.baseurl }}{% endraw%}` anywhere you need the base url, such as at the beginning of the paths for css, javascript, images, or links.

 ## List your posts on the homepage